The Friends of Moonee Ponds Creek Inc (FoMPC) is a community group working to protect and enhance the Moonee Ponds Creek and its environs.

 FoMPC is an incorporated association and is managed by a committee.
 The FoMPC meets every two months and interested members of the public are also welcome to attend.

-Members also receive Ponderings, the regular newsletter about the Creek produced by the Moonee Ponds Creek Co-ordination Committee, a group that is closely aligned with the FoMPC.
+Members also receive Ponderings, the quarterly Creek newsletter, now produced and edited by FoMPC (formerly by the Moonee Ponds Creek Co-ordination Committee).

 The Friends of Moonee Ponds Creek (FoMPC) was founded in 1989 by our long-term president Kelvin Thomson and was originally named the Moonee Ponds Creek Association.